Fluid Statics

 Capillary Action

-The tendency of a fluid to be raised or suppressed in a narrow tube, or capillary tube, is called capillary action.
+The tendency of a liquid to rise or fall in a narrow tube due to surface tension and adhesion is known as capillary action.

 Example 82.2 Calculating Radius of a Capillary Tube: Capillary Action: Tree Sap